L7 Neoliberalism

 • Carl Menger, Ludwig von Mises, Murray Rothbard, Friedrich Hayek and the Austrian School

-• James M. Buchanon and the Virginia School
+• James M. Buchanan and the Virginia School

 • Milton Friedman, Eugene Fama, Robert Fogel, George Stigler and the Chicago School